Chronology

 YEH Gallery, Seoul, Korea exhibits solo show.

-March: mother, Eunchee Cha, dies.
+March: mother, Eunchee Cha, passes.

 2008